Peter A. Rosazza: Auxiliary Bishop of Hartford

 Pope Paul VI appointed Rosazza as an auxiliary bishop of the Archdiocese of Hartford and titular bishop of Oppidum Novum on February 28, 1978.
 He was consecrated on June 24, 1978 by Archbishop John Whealon, with Bishops John Hackett and Ulises Vargas serving as co-consecrators.

 As auxiliary bishop, Rosazza was assigned in 1981 to pastoral work in Waterbury, Connecticut.
 Between 1980 and 1986, he served as a member of the Committee of Bishops that wrote the pastoral letter Economic Justice for All.
 In 1988, he was transferred to a parish in New Haven, Connecticut.
 On February 2, 1997, Rosazza was named episcopal vicar for Spanish-speaking Catholics in the archdiocese.

 Rosazza was a member of the United States Conference of Catholic Bishops' (USCCB) Committee for Social Development and World Peace and was liaison with Brazilian Catholics for the Committee on Migration and Refugees.
 He also served as bishop advisor to the National Catholic Student Coalition.
-He is one of the founders of the Naugatuck Valley Project, a coalition of churches and labor union locals as well as ECCO (Elm City Congregations Organized), a community organization of 18 churches in the New Haven, Connecticut area.Rosazza was one of five American bishops who drafted the USCCB pastoral letter on the U.S. Economy and Catholic social teaching.
+He was one of the founders of the Naugatuck Valley Project, a coalition of churches and labor union locals as well as ECCO (Elm City Congregations Organized), a community organization of 18 churches in the New Haven, Connecticut area.
+Rosazza was one of five American bishops who drafted the USCCB pastoral letter on the U.S. Economy and Catholic social teaching.

 On January 19, 2004, Rosazza announced the resignation of Andrew Brizzolara, the pastor of St. Michael's Parish in New Haven.
-Brizzolara had been accused of sexual abuse in the 1980's during his time serving in the Archdiocese of Boston.In December 2009, Rosazza sat for a one-hour public radio interview on the Colin McEnroe show.
+Brizzolara had been accused of sexual abuse in the 1980's during his time serving in the Archdiocese of Boston.
+In December 2009, Rosazza sat for a one-hour public radio interview on the Colin McEnroe show.

 On June 30, 2010, Pope Benedict XVI accepted Rosazza's letter of resignation as auxiliary bishop of the Diocese of Hartford, submitted when Rosazza turned age 75 on February 13, 2010.